pingidentity/pingidentity-devops-getting-started/docs/deployPdgPap.md

 ## Deploy the stack

-1. Clone the `pingidentity-server-profiles/baseline/pingdatagovernance` repository to a local directory.

-2. Go to the corresponding directory and run:
+2. `cd` to the to where you have  [11-docker-compose/07-pingdatagovernance](https://github.com/pingidentity/pingidentity-devops-getting-started/tree/master/11-docker-compose/07-pingdatagovernance) and run:

    ```shell
    docker-compose up -d
    ```

-   When all the containers are healthy you can start testing things.
+   When _all_ the containers are 'healthy' you can start testing things.

 ## Log in to the management consoles